eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 ({{< relref "/admin-guide/monitoring-tracing-config.md#configuring-usage-of-jaeger-tracing-included-in-docker-images" >}}) for details.
 The newly built images also need to be made available to the target Kubernetes cluster as described in the two previous sections.

-The chart can be configured to deploy and use an example Jaeger back end by means of setting the *jaegerBackendDeployExample* property to `true` when running Helm:
+The chart can be configured to deploy and use an example Jaeger back end by means of setting the *jaegerBackendExample.enabled* property to `true` when running Helm:

 ~~~sh